 My rating: 5 of 5 stars

-The novel’s structure, too, covering one summer in narrator Nick Carraway’s artfully arranged reminiscences, is perfect, with no scene extraneous to the plot as every meeting and encounter leads to the tragic climax.
-As with the seemingly too-explicit symbolism, the seemingly too-neat structure never feels like a fault; for one thing, the narrative voice provides enough sensory detail and fascinating rumination to enflesh the armature, but also the point of the novel is that the logic of Gatsby’s quest must lead, in 1920s America, to his doom.
-An idealist in a materialist culture, and especially an idealist who manipulates materialism in the service of his ideal, must come to a bad end.
-Other genres, most notably the tragic drama, are more at ease with this sense of fatedness than the realist novel, which tends to express a humanistic faith in the possibility of individual self-creation or at least social reform; but then Gatsby, almost a novella, is not really a realist novel anyway—it is too archetypal, too symbolic, too concentrated.
+The novel’s structure, too, covering one summer in narrator Nick Carraway’s artfully arranged reminiscences, is perfect.
+No scene is extraneous to the plot as every meeting and encounter leads to the tragic climax.
+As with the seemingly too-explicit symbolism, the seemingly too-neat structure never feels like a fault; for one thing, the narrative voice provides enough sensory detail and fascinating rumination to enflesh the armature, but also the point of the novel is that the logic of Gatsby’s quest must lead to his doom in 1920s America.
+An idealist in a materialist culture, and especially an idealist who manipulates materialism to serve his ideal, must come to a bad end.
+Other genres, most notably the tragic drama, are more at ease with this sense of fatedness than the realist novel, which tends to express a humanistic faith in the possibility of individual self-creation or at least social reform.
+But then Gatsby, almost a novella, is not really a realist novel anyway—it is too archetypal, too symbolic, too concentrated.
 A sleek, gorgeous modernist artifact, it uses myth and metaphor to transform prose fiction into the older forms: romance, lyric, and ultimately tragedy.

 My second adult observation is that Nick Carraway need not be trusted for the book to make sense.
 While his moral perspective on the events of his summer of Gatsby is clear and eloquently expressed, his concluding judgment in favor of the Midwest against the East is self-serving and no less an artifice (“my middle-west,” he even says) than what he decries.
-We know perfectly well not to trust Nick any more than any other character when he tells us at the end of chapter III, “I am one of the few honest people that I have ever known,” immediately after recounting the white lies with which he leads on his girlfriend back home while courting Jordan Baker—who in turn judges him at the end of the novel, correctly to my mind, a dishonest person.
+We know perfectly well not to trust Nick any more than any other character when he tells us at the end of chapter III, “I am one of the few honest people that I have ever known,” immediately after recounting the white lies with which he misleads his girlfriend back home while courting Jordan Baker—who in turn judges him at the end of the novel to be not “rather an honest, straightforward person.”